The latest addition to Philly is Spruce Street Harbor Park growing in popularity each summer

 Easily accessible from the L train, NoLibs is one of the artsiest and hippest of Philadelphia neighborhoods.
 Or rather, the hipster-est.

-On any given night, you can see art performances lit by outdoor Christmas lights, or simply take in a craft beer at a small brewery.
+On any given night, you can see art performances lit by outdoor Christmas lights, or just take in a craft beer at a small brewery.

 Always in search of another place you've never heard of, the youth movement has already begun to spread to neighboring Fishtown, making these Philadelphia neighborhoods two of the coolest places to be.